PyroclastIO/pyroclast-clojure/README.md

 After the initial code is set up, we define a service that reads events off an input topic.
 These events represent sentences.
-We'll split apart the sentences into their individual words, split those words into their own events, then clean them up by lowercasing them stripping out non alpha-numeric characters.
+We'll split apart the sentences into their individual words, split those words into their own events, then clean them up by lowercasing them and stripping out non alpha-numeric characters.
 We'll stream the results to another topic for further processing.
 Finally, we add a test to ensure the service does what it's supposed to do.